Security hardening

 --set recommendedPolicies.defaultPolicyMode=protect

-This provides a default PolicyServer and default policies, in protect mode, to ensure the Kubewarden stack is safe from other workloads.
+This provides a default PolicyServer and default policies, in protect mode, to check the Kubewarden stack is safe from other workloads.

 Verifying Kubewarden artifacts